vgmtrans/vgmtrans/docs/value-collection-matcher-design.md

 Akao scanners emit generic facts in Akao domains:

-- `IdMatchFact("akao.sequence-id")` on sequences and instrument sets.
+- `IdMatchFact("akao.sequence-id")` on sequences.
 - `IdMatchFact("akao.sample-set")` on sequences and sample collections when a sample-set id exists.
 - `OffsetOrderFact` on sequences and sample collections.
 - `SampleCoverageFact("akao.articulation")` on sample collections, with the covered articulation range.
-- `SampleRequirementFact("akao.articulation")` on instrument sets, with the non-zero articulation ids required by sequence-side instrument tables.
+- `SampleRequirementFact("akao.articulation")` on sequences, with the
+  non-zero articulation ids required by sequence-side instrument tables.

 The resolver then:

-1. Indexes sequences by `seq_id`, instrument sets by id, samples by coverage, and required articulation ids by instrument set asset.
+1. Indexes sequences by `seq_id`, samples by coverage, and required articulation ids by sequence asset.
-2. Creates one desired collection per sequence that has a matching instrument set.
+2. Creates one desired collection per sequence.
 3. Prefers the sequence's named sample set when present.
 4. Adds recently scanned sample collections that cover remaining required articulations.